The Geometric Dynamical Northcott and Bogomolov Properties: Stability of algebraic dynamical pairs

-and we keep the notations of the example of Section~\ref{sec:algebraic}.
+\begin{example}[The elementary Desboves family II] \normalfont We keep the notations of Example~\ref{Desboves1}.
 The critical set of $f_\lambda$ is the union of three lines $L_j$ passing through $\rho_0=[0:1:0]$ and $[1:0:\alpha^j]$ with $\alpha^3=1$, for $j=0,1,2$, each of them counted with multiplicity 2 together with the curve

 Note that the lines $L_j$ correspond to preimages of critical points of the Latt\`es map $g:=f_\lambda|_Y$ by the fibration $p:\mathbb{P}^2\dasharrow Y$ which semi-conjugates $f_\lambda$ to $g$ and whose fibers are the lines of the pencil $\mathcal{P}$.